Morphee Production Deployment with Coolify

 - frontend:

-https://api.morphee.app:8000 - Coolify's Traefik proxy routes traffic automatically — no port mapping needed
+https://monitoring.morphee.app(port 3000) — optional - Coolify's Traefik proxy routes traffic automatically

 - frontend: